 Example: (The oats example on p.
+681)

-681) The experimental area was divided into s = 6 blocks, each of which was subdivided into a = 3 whole plots.
-Three varieties of oats (factor A) were sown on whole plots according to a randomized complete block design (so every variety appeared in every block exactly once).
-Each whole plot was further divided into b = 4 split plots.
-Four levels of manure were applied to the split plots according to a randomized complete block design (so each level of B appeared in each whole plot exactly once).
+- The experimental area was divided into s = 6 blocks. - Each block was subdivided into a = 3 whole plots. - 3 varieties of oats (factor A) were sown on whole plots according to a randomized complete block design (so every variety appeared in every block exactly once). - Each whole plot was further divided into b = 4 split plots. - 4 levels of manure were applied to the split plots according to a randomized complete block design (so each level of B appeared in each whole plot exactly once).

-To run this on Minitab, enter for model:
+To run on Minitab, enter for model: